Michaeldelaemera/MCBling-MSN-OSC/README.md

 MCB MSN Status: 🚧 Work in Progress (W.I.P) — Open Code!
 Coming Soon

 # 1.INTRODUCTION

-MCBling MSN (abbreviated as MCB MSN) is an entirely original program created by Spanish developer Michael de la Emera, with the assistance of OpenAI’s ChatGPT.
+MCBling MSN (MCB MSN) is an original program built from scratch by Michael de la Emera with the assistance of OpenAI’s ChatGPT.

-This project is a fully OSC (Open Source Community) initiative: it has no central authority or single owner, but is instead built collaboratively by the community for the community.

-MCBling MSN is currently in its early stages of development.
-The goal is to bring back the essence of Microsoft’s classic Windows Live Messenger, while reimagining it with its own unique style inspired by the nostalgic MCBling aesthetic.
+It recreates the nostalgic experience of Microsoft’s Windows Live Messenger, but with its own unique style inspired by the MCBling aesthetic.

 # 2.FEATURES